yotann/bcdb/docs/memodb/comparisons.md

 to implement it in the future.
 (For instance, redirects are never used.)

 - ✔️ Lightweight and efficient.
-- ✔️ Removes unnecessary featuers from HTTP.
+- ✔️ Removes unnecessary features from HTTP.
 - ✔️ Proxies can add caching, authentication, encryption, etc.
 - ✔️ Content type negotiation.
 - ✔️ Optional compression.